Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 15. As a site user i can delete my account so that users wishing to close can do that.
 16. As a site user i can reply to a comment so that i can respond.
 17. As a site user i can search for a post so that i can quickly find a post that i am looking.
+18. As a site user i can log in or out of my account so that i can kepp my account secure

 # Design